JorianWoltjer/jorianwoltjer.com/README.md

 ## TODO

-* check performence of text search with all posts
 * clear cloudflare cache on revalidation endpoint
+* test hotswap with docker-compose on VPS